wapiflapi/datasub/README.md

   Multiple levels of diffs possible:
     - per request, per node gid, ...
     - monitor user's requests and our responses
-    - monitor our requests and server responsse
+    - monitor our requests and server responses
 - [ ] Figure out how to do without __typename
 - [ ] Enable auto-polling.
 - [ ] Add websocket transport for subscriptions/gql.